nikolett0203/RulesTools/README.md

 ### assoc_funs.R

 This file contains helper functions to facilitate the discretization of data and the comparison of association rule sets.
-It includes functions for discretizing continuous variables, comparing two or more rulesets, and extracting rule labels for visualization.
+It includes functions for discretizing continuous variables and comparing two or more rulesets.

 #### `dtize` Function

 - **Purpose:** Discretizes continuous data in a dataframe based on provided split thresholds.
 - **Parameters:**
   - `data`: The dataframe containing the columns to be discretized.
-  - `split`: A datafram containing the split thresholds for each column in the `data` dataframe.
+  - `split`: A dataframe containing the split thresholds for each column in the `data` dataframe.
 The splits must correspond to the order of columns in the dataframe.
   - `new_df`: An empty dataframe initialized with the number of columns needed to store the discretized data.
 - **Example Usage:**
   ```r